 Or, instead of undertaking a mission to find the perfect plastic container, you can just buy a pre-made travel first aid kit and then customize it with the below.

+Carry all your medications in the original container and label each one of them with your name and dosing schedule.
 Make sure you travel with a doctors certificate or letter for any personal medications you take – countries will generally demand to see documentation before allowing you in which shows that any medications you’re carrying are for personal use only.

 Other personal medication to consider for your first aid kit include: